Financing for Amazon Sellers: 7 Best Loan Options

 3. SBA Microloan

 An SBA microloan is a smaller loan funded by the U.S. Small Business Administration (SBA) and one of the only affordable small business loans that specifically target startups.
-Both new and existing businesses can borrow up to $50,000, with repayment terms generally between one and six years and interest rates between six and nine percent.
+Both new and existing businesses can borrow up to $50,000, with repayment terms generally between one and six years and interest rates between 6 and 9%.

 As a new Amazon Seller, you can submit a financial projection, which shows the lenders what products you'll sell and how you plan to repay the loan.
 Lenders generally require collateral as security if you can't pay them back.